How to: Elk Hide Tanning with Hair-on

 My process:

 Neutralizing (20 minutes).
-After 72 hours, I removed the hide, laying it on the concrete floor of my shower.
-(For those of you wondering, I showered at the gym during this fiasco.)
+After 72 hours, I removed the hide and laid it on the concrete floor of my shower.
+(For those wondering, I showered at the gym during this fiasco.)
+Then, I added baking soda, periodically testing the pH.
+One box did the trick in a 10-gallon bath.
+I stopped at a pH just above 4.

 I draped the hide over the folding table to drain.